Pay Pal (The Simpsons): Plot

 When the class has to practice square dancing, Lisa is left without a partner until Tumi, an outside student, steps in to save the day.
 Tumi has the same interests as Lisa, but Bart is clearly suspicious and concerned for Lisa being duped.
 When Bart follows Tumi to the Krusty Burger play area, he learns the truth when he witnesses Marge handing over some cash to her.
 Feeling betrayed and sickened by her actions, he immediately delivers the photographic evidence to Lisa, who angrily confronts Marge for her actions.
 Lisa tells her mother that she would have found a friend in a decade, if she waited.
 When Marge tries to apologize, Lisa refuses to forgive her and retreats in her room.

 While Marge mopes around, Grampa reveals that he paid Lenny and Carl to befriend Homer in the sandbox and to this day they are still friends.
 When Lisa intends to tell every psychiatrist about her ordeal, her mother is in tears, which makes Lisa secretly happy that she has found a new tactic to get what she wants from Marge.
 However, seeing Marge sobbing makes Lisa apologize and wish her a Happy Mother's Day.
 Homer and Bart flee, clearly aghast that they have forgotten Mother's Day.

 The next day, Tumi apologizes to Lisa for her behavior and why she accepted the bribe for payment on a new belt.
 She also admits she does like being friends with Lisa.
 Lisa forgives her, but asks for her to be more honest with her from now on.
 However, Lisa leaves her when Tumi admits to not being a vegetarian and eating horsemeat.

+Production

+In October 2013, TVLine reported that John Oliver would guest star as a previously unseen neighbor of the Simpsons named Wilkes John Booth.